-Islamic State retaliates as Iraqi forces push on Mosul
+Islamic State attacks Kirkuk as Iraqi forces push on Mosul

 The militants also cut the road between the city and the power station 30 km (20 miles) to the north.

+Several dozen took part in the assault, according to security sources who couldn't confirm a claim by Islamic State that it had taken a Kurdish police officer hostage.

+The assailants in Kirkuk came from outside the city, said the head of Iraq's Special Forces, Lieutenant General Talib Shaghati, speaking on a frontline east of Mosul.
+Iran's Foreign Ministry spokesman Bahram Ghasemi described the killing of the Iranian citizens in Kirkuk as "the last breath of terrorists in Iraq".

-At least eight militants were also killed, either by blowing themselves up or in clashes with the security forces, security sources said.
+At least eight militants were killed, either by blowing themselves up or in clashes with the security forces, the security sources said.
 Kurdish forces had dislodged the militants from all the police and public buildings they had seized before dawn, they said.

-Kurdish NTV TV footage showed machine gun fire hitting a drab two-floor building that used to be a hotel, and a car burning in a nearby street.
+Kurdish NRT TV footage showed machine gun fire hitting a drab two-floor building that used to be a hotel, and cars burning in a nearby street.

 Islamic State claimed the attacks in online statements, and authorities declared a curfew in the city where Kurdish forces were getting reinforcements.